Diary Major John Kevin Lloyd - 1942-1945 - Part 16

 being tanned to make boots.

-[[Landshaw?]] arrive for the other
+Sandshoes arrived for the other

 camp.
-We receive our first
+We received our final

-share of canteen goods, fish,
+share of canteen goods. fish.

-soap & chintagah.
+Soap & [[chiratagah?]
 Whitfield

 shot by Japs for escaping and